Law School Admissions Consulting — Pricing

 It depends on who you’re comparing us to — and what you think you’re actually paying for.

 We sit where we believe the value is real.
 Our consultants clear a hiring bar based on blind evaluation of work quality, not résumé pedigree — and we’re selective about who joins our team because the quality of your consultant matters more than anything else we do.
-Every engagement pairs a lead strategist with a dedicated essay specialist — standard, not an upsell.
-And our pricing is flat per tier, not per application, which means Gold and Platinum clients aren’t penalized for applying to more schools.
+Our pricing is flat per tier, not per application, which means Gold and Platinum clients aren’t penalized for applying to more schools.
 The strategic foundation is the investment; execution across schools is built into the price.

 One thing worth noting: law school admissions consulting doesn’t have the same standardized landscape as MBA.
 There are fewer well-known names and less consistency in how services are scoped and priced, which can make comparison shopping feel unclear.
 Our honest advice: talk to multiple firms, talk to former clients, and pay close attention to how each firm recruits and vets its consultants — that’s the real signal.
 From there, trust your judgment about fit.